 Section 3.
 Bond

-The Executive Council may, by majority vote, require the bonding of any officer, member, or employee.
+The Board of Directors may, by majority vote, require the bonding of any officer, member, or employee.

 Section 4.
 Audit

-The Finance Committee will review financial records every year and render a report to the Executive Council.
-A certified or registered public accountant will audit the records every five years and render a report to the Executive Council.
-The Executive Council will, in turn, report to the membership at the Annual Conference.
-The President and the Executive Council are responsible to the membership of the organization that this requirement is scrupulously observed.
+The Finance Committee will review financial records every year and render a report to the Board of Directors.
+A certified or registered public accountant will audit the records every five years and render a report to the Board of Directors.
+The Board of Directors will, in turn, report to the membership at the Annual Conference.
+The President and the Board of Directors are responsible to the membership of the organization that this requirement is scrupulously observed.

 Section 5.
 Funds